Enrichment Days

 Participation in the programme is highly valued by employers and universities.
 Students can work towards their Bronze, Silver and Gold levels throughout their time at Denbigh School and we run an extensive programme of trips every year.
 We were recognised for our commitment to the Duke of Edinburgh scheme as part of the Scheme’s Diamond Anniversary Celebrations.

-Students can start their Duke of Edinburgh Bronze Award in Year 9, when the scheme is launched in an assembly followed by a parents’ information evening.
-They can then progress onto their Silver Award in Year 10.
+Students can start their Duke of Edinburgh Bronze Award in Year 9 and then progress onto their Silver Award in Year 10.
 Students have to be 16 to start the Gold Award and therefore this is offered as part of our extensive Sixth Form enrichment programme.
+Student success through the scheme is recognised at assemblies and our annual Celebration of Success Evening.

 Find out more about the Scheme on The Duke of Edinburgh Awards website.

-Throughout the school year, students have opportunities to take part in a range of school trips.
-Previous trips have included visits to Berlin as part of the GCSE History curriculum; theatre performances to support progress in both English and Drama, Geography field trip visits and a visit to CERN in Switzerland for A Level Science students.
+Throughout the school year, students have the opportunity to take part in a range of educational trips and visits.
+These include cultural trips abroad, theatre performances to support progress in both English and Drama and Geography/Science field trip visits, to name but a few.
 Students also take part in careers related trips to UK universities, apprenticeships fairs and companies such as the MINI Plant in Oxford.
-Students also participate in the Engineering Development Scheme (EDT) to give them an insight into STEM careers.
+Students can participate in the Engineering Development Scheme (EDT) to give them an insight into STEM careers.
+Recent highlights from our Educational Visits Programme have been a Ski trip to Italy, a Year 8 trip to Paris, a Sixth Form visit to CERN in Switzerland, a Sixth Form Business & Finance trip to Silicon Valley in San Francisco and a Year 10 cultural trip to Spain and France.